 If you visit mid-week outside of holiday times like I did, you will likely find most of the cafes in Walhalla closed.
 It’s probably best to bring your own picnic, with plenty of day visitor facilities and BBQs dotted throughout the valley.

-One of the few open options when I visited was the Walhalla Lodge Hotel & Pub, near the bottom end of the valley.
+One of the few open options when I visited was the Walhalla Lodge Hotel & Pub, or the Wally Pub for short, near the bottom end of the valley.
 Although I didn’t visit, they have a beer garden with outdoor tables that allow dogs, as long as they’re friendly!
 The pub is open from midday until late on Wednesday to Sunday.

 There’s also a cafe closer up to the centre of the village, the Walhalla Witchery Cafe, previously the Miner’s Cafe.
 There’s outdoor seating, so enquire if they will allow your dog to sit with you.